 There are several paddling pools for kids.
-They are located near the winter pool (marked as #1 on the map).
+They are near the winter pool (marked as #1 on the map).
 And the depth of the wading pools is about 40 cm.

 The Paddling Pools – above the artificial lake a few paddling pools were built at the end of 2012, and visitors are invited to paddle in them (bathing is prohibited in the lake itself).

 Yarkon National Park is liked not only because of its location.
 But also because it has many things to offer.
 There is archeology, history, and wildlife.
-Moreover, if you are looking for a hike, a place for a picnic, or some activity for the kids, then you can find it all in this park.
+Moreover, if you are looking for a hike, a place for a picnic, or some activity for the kids, you can find it all in this park.

 Have you ever been to Yarkon National Park?
 Tell us about your experience in the comments below.